juanMoleroD/TDD_tabs_in_js/notes.md

 files start with a IIFE (Imediatelly Invoked Function Expression).
 This ensures nothing run in the global scope.
 Node does it by default but just in case.

 "use strict" is for runtame error checking

+Added a ".jshintrc" file at the top of the project to remove errors about using ES6 functionality (let, consts, etc).